dougbhigh/Habitable-Planet-Prediction/README.md

-# Machine Learning Challenge
+# Habitable Planet Prediction

-Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
+Over a period of nine years in space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system (exoplanets).

-To help process this data, create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+Machine learning models used to classify candidate exoplanets from the raw dataset.

 1. Preprocess the raw data
 2. Tune the models